Hartlepool: World Wars

 Unemployment decreased during the Second World War, with shipbuilding and steel-making industries enjoying a renaissance.
 Most of its output for the war effort were "Empire Ships".
 German bombers raided the town 43 times, though, compared to the previous war, civilian losses were lighter with 26 deaths recorded by Hartlepool Municipal Borough and 49 by West Hartlepool Borough.
 During the Second World War, RAF Greatham (also known as RAF West Hartlepool) was located on the South British Steel Corporation Works.

-The merge
+The merger of Old Hartlepool and West Hartlepool

-In 1891 the two towns had a combined population of 64,000.
-By 1900 the two Hartlepools were, together, one of the three busiest ports in England.
+In 1891, the two towns had a combined population of 64,000.
+By 1900, the two Hartlepools were, together, one of the three busiest ports in England.

-The modern town represents a joining of "Old Hartlepool", locally known as the "Headland", and West Hartlepool.
-As already mentioned, what was West Hartlepool became the larger town and both were formally unified in 1967.
+The modern town represents a joining of "Old Hartlepool", locally known as the "Headland", and the larger town of West Hartlepool.
+The two towns were formally unified in 1967.
 Today the term "West Hartlepool" is rarely heard outside the context of sport, but one of the town's Rugby Union teams still retains the name.